 “We can’t see him below the chest but I would imagine his hands are clasped together — rubbing,” he said.
 This is a nod to the antisemitic “Happy Merchant” meme which depicts “a drawing of a Jewish man with heavily stereotyped facial features who is greedily rubbing his hands together.”

 Yesterday on Twitter, Valizadeh announced that his YouTube account had been banned, claiming it was this episode that violated YouTube’s guidelines.
-Prior to his ban Valizadeh tweeted “People don’t like Jews because of their behavior” and “109” — a reference to the expulsion of Jews from 109 nations.
+Prior to his ban Valizadeh tweeted “People don’t like Jews because of their behavior” and “109” — a reference to the alleged expulsion of Jews from 109 nations.